zic115/Covid-19-Vaccine-Effectiveness-Analysis/README.md

 - `EDACheckpoint_group025.ipynb`
 - `FinalProject_group025.ipynb`

-To see the entire report, you can go to `FinalProject_group025.ipynb`.
+To see the final report, you can go to `FinalProject_group025.ipynb`.

 Thank you :)